tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 kubectl apply -f https://github.com/kedacore/keda/releases/download/v2.9.2/keda-2.9.2.yaml
 ```

-Update the keda/secrets.yaml to contain the correct MQ application and admin credentials
+Update the keda/secrets.yaml file to contain the correct MQ application and admin credentials
 (currently blank) for use by the KEDA scaler.
-This file then needs to be applied (before
+This file then needs to be applied before
-the app container is created due to the issue referenced above) so that the queue depth
-polling succeeds, and the mq-secret must be create to allow the container to run:
+the app container is created, and the mq-secret must be create to allow the container to run:

 ```
 kubectl apply -f keda/secrets.yaml